 What is hypothyroidism?

 Hypothyroidism means you have too little thyroid hormone.
 Another term is an “underactive thyroid.”
 Hypothyroidism is the most common thyroid disorder.
-It occurs more often in women and people over age 60, and tends to run in families.
-If you're diagnosed with hypothyroidism, you should tell your blood relatives about your condition.
-They are at risk for thyroid disease and should be tested.
+It occurs more often in women and people over age 60.
+Hypothyroidism tends to run in families.

 - Mental depression